 Anatomy and function of the spleen – 23 min

 Continuing Education regulations may change.
 Please verify information with your licensure board.

 Athletic Trainers: WebExercises is an approved provider for the BOC, provider P10199.
 This course is approved in all states for Athletic Trainers.
 WebExercises is approved in Florida and Arizona and attendance will be filed with CE Broker.

 Physical Therapy Approval for this course:

 Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Idaho, Iowa, Kansas, Maine, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, New Hampshire, North Carolina, North Dakota, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, Wisconsin, Wyoming.

 (see approval information below)

-Alaska, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampsire, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, Wyoming.
+Alaska, Colorado, Connecticut, Delaware, District of Columbia, Georgia (approval 2021-706 Adjustive Technique), Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, Wyoming.

 PACE approval: ID # 9317 – 1 hour